A new model of sustainable tourism

 New sustainable tourism experiences for residents and visitors while carefully managing biodiversity and protecting the landscape.
 Experiences will be nature-based tourism and of benefit to local communities and economies, for example nature hikes, geocaching, artistic festivals, exhibitions, farm stays.

-The Kent Downs AONB Unit is one of 5 project partners in France and England.
+The Kent Downs National Landscape team is one of 5 project partners in France and England.
 The Armorique Regional Nature Park is the project leader working alongside the following partners:

 - Caps et Marais d’Opale Regional Nature Park